 How to get financial advice

 Financial advice and guidance is highly recommended to help decide the best course of action for your circumstances.
-You may have to pay for financial advice.
+There may be a charge for financial advice.

 If you don’t already have a financial adviser, you can find one through MoneyHelper.
 This government-sponsored financial guidance organisation can also help with debt advice, money, and pensions.